 - Build a critical mass of digital content relating to Victoria’s documentary heritage to support research.

-- Enable people, regardless of location, to directly access and use online a range of records without having to visit PROV reading rooms.
+- Enable people, regardless of location, to directly access and use records online without having to visit PROV reading rooms.

 - Support PROV’s online education, publishing and exhibition programs.